SAP-archive/data-intelligence-codejam-exercises/exercise/chat/readme.md

 Click on the name of the graph there to show status details.

-Right-click on Terminal operator and open its run-time UI.
+Right-click on **Terminal** operator and open its run-time UI.

 In Terminal UI you can see the text you type is sent to the out port.
 And then immediately received on the in port and displayed.

+Stop the running graph.

 ## Add MQTT operators
 ### Add an MQTT Producer operator

+Make sure you are in design-time view of the graph.

-Add an MQTT Producer operator to the graph.
-Open a configuration of MQTT Producer operator.
+Add an **MQTT Producer** operator to the graph.
+Open a configuration of this added operator.

 Modify additional parameters as following.